kelly-adkins/datajournalism-fall23/FINALDATASTORY.md

 The national average of remote workers in 2022 was 15%.
 Comparing that to the percentages in the most populated cities in America and the largest tech working cities in America can demonstrate two of the extremes of this spectrum.

 Using some more digging of Census Bureau ACS data, I was able to find the work-from-home employees per city.
-I isolated it to the most populous cities – which were found by a [different]() Census report as Houston, TX; Los Angeles, CA; Phoenix, AZ; Chicago, IL; New York City, NY – and the biggest tech cities, named above.
+I isolated it to the most populous cities – which were found by a [different]() Census report as Houston, Los Angeles, Phoenix, Chicago, New York City – and the biggest tech cities, named above.

 It turns out, population does play an impact on work-from-home employees.